The Vermont Statutes Online

 VERMONT STATUTORY FORM POWER OF ATTORNEY IMPORTANT INFORMATION

-This power of attorney authorizes another person (your agent) to take actions for you (the principal) in connection with a real estate transaction (sale, purchase, mortgage, or gift).
+This power of attorney authorizes another person (your agent) to take actions for you (the principal) in connection with a real estate transaction (sale, purchase, mortgage, gift, or other authorized real estate transaction).
 Your agent will be able to make decisions and act with respect to a specific parcel of land whether or not you are able to act for yourself.
 The meaning of authority over subjects listed on this form is explained in the Vermont Uniform Power of Attorney Act, 14 V.S.A. chapter 127.

 DESIGNATION OF AGENT